 What are the Signs of Prescription Drug Abuse?

-Misuse of prescription drugs that lead to abuse has several concrete signs that can make it easier and harder to identify.
+Misuse of prescription drugs leads to abuse and has several concrete signs that can make it easier and harder to identify.
 In comparison, the physical symptoms may mimic the user when taking the medication, but more frequently.
 It might also include a host of social signs.

 These changes can be gradual or sudden and often indicate a more severe issue with drug use than individuals taking their standard prescription should experience.